 The Auto Recording feature automates the recording process.
 If Auto Recording is set to ON, the Product automatically records the scan data to file when the scan is started.
-If set to OFF, the user must manually push recording.
+If set to OFF, the user must manually push FECORD to start recording.